marcsusagna/reminder/README.md

 # reminder
-Triggers alerts to correct posture during desk time
+Triggers alerts to correct posture during desk time.

+It runs on docker but leverages the host OS windows to open browser

 Todo:
-- Create entrypoint poetry instead of calling python script
 - Run on docker instead of WSL to allow multiplatform
-- Abstract executables and constants